Definition of

 Differences with other monarchical regimes

-Parliamentary monarchy is often compared to constitutional monarchy , with which it shares several characteristics.
-Both have a separation of powers ( executive , legislative and judicial ) and a constitution that stands as the supreme law; in constitutional monarchy, however, the king usually controls the executive and has a greater scope of action than in parliamentary monarchy.
-The boundaries between these two monarchies , however, are blurred and sometimes not even considered.
+The parliamentary monarchy is often compared to the constitutional monarchy , with which it shares several characteristics.
+In both there is the separation of powers ( executive power , legislative power and judicial power ) and there is a Constitution that stands as supreme law; In the constitutional monarchy, however, the king usually controls the executive branch and has a greater margin of action than in the parliamentary monarchy.
+The boundaries between these two monarchies , however, are blurred and are sometimes not even considered.

-In an absolute monarchy , on the other hand, there is no division of powers.
+In an absolute monarchy , however, there is no division of powers.
 The monarch makes all the decisions he wants without having to answer to anyone, choosing officials according to his will.
-It is usual in this model for the king to be considered a divinity or someone chosen by God , which is why it can also be a monarchy of divine right .
+What is usual in this model is that the king is considered a divinity or a chosen one of God , which is why it can also be a monarchy of divine right .

-Other classifications can be considered which, although they do not appear in official names, are usually applied.
-It is common, in this context, to speak of a federal monarchy to refer to one in which the king heads a federation or a group of entities with a certain autonomy (as is the case in the Kingdom of Spain , the United Kingdom of Great Britain and Northern Ireland and the Kingdom of Belgium ).
+Other classifications can be considered that, although they do not appear in official names, are usually applied.
+It is common, in this framework, to speak of a federal monarchy to refer to one that has the king at the head of a federation or a set of entities with a certain autonomy (as happens in the Kingdom of Spain , the United Kingdom of Great Britain and Northern Ireland and the Kingdom of Belgium ).

 English monarch